ljh010110/ljh010110.github.io/index.md

 I am 23 years old.
 I have studied abroad since I was 14.

-I am currently at sophomore year of Bachelor course.
+I am currently at a sophomore year of Bachelor course.

-Thank you for visiting my homepage.
+Thank you for visiting my homepage :)

 # Skills

-- C, C++, C#, JAVA, Unity, and etc.
+- C, C++, C#, JAVA, Unity, and etc...

 # Education